gritzko/librdx/ABC.md

 *star types*: buffers, iterators and so on.
 Those are all pointers under the hood.

+due to abstraction piling
+While such languages as C++ and Rust evolve C by stacking layers of abstraction, ABC rejects stacking, for the most part.
 ABC avoids stacking of constructs, encapsulation and suchlike.
 In C++, `std::vector<char>` is all different from `std::string`, different from `char*`.
 We can't discourage that enough!